AionSystem/AION-SCAFFOLDING/README.md

 This is a developer tool built on the AION Constitutional Stack.
 The parser reads exactly what you declare and builds it exactly — or tells you why it can't.
 No generation.
 No guessing.
 Epistemic direction from declaration to filesystem.

+**Free forever.
+No tracking.
+Shared parser for perfect consistency.**

 ---

-AION Scaffold v2.4 · FQI 0.88 · Parser: Indent-Stack · Audit Types: 6 · Export Formats: 3
+AION Scaffold v2.6.1 · FQI 0.91 · Parser: Shared Module · Audit Types: 8 · Export Formats: 4